grant-olson/buildroot_ext_lichee_rv/README.md

-# Buildroot Externals for Lichee RV Dock
+# Buildroot Externals for Allwinner D1 boards

-This adds support for the RISC-V based Lichee RV products to buildroot to allow you to easily build new systems.
+This adds support for the RISC-V boards based on the Allwinner D1 SoC.

 Buildroot has support for the main Nezha board, but it does not have built in support for the additional hardware on these boards.
 This package attempts to add support for all hardware.

+## Board Status

+* Lichee RV Dock - `licheedock_defconfig`
+    * Well supported.
+    * Serial Console access.
+* Lichee 86 Panel - `lichee86panel_defconfig`
+    * Networking and LCD screen don't work.
+    * Access shell via USB-UART interface.
+* Clockwork Pi DevTerm - `clockworkpi_defconfig`
+    * Can be used with HDMI monitor and/or external USB keyboard.
+    * Networking and LCD screen don't work.
+    * Hidden UART interface shows logs but is non-interactive.
+* Dongshan Pi - `dongshanpi_defconfig`
+    * External monitor fires up.
+    * Still no USB so no keyboard.
+    * DEBUG interface provides console.
+NOTE: this is on /dev/ttyACM0 instead of /dev/ttyUSB0

+## Kernel Notes

+We're running 5.18 rc 4 on the main branch.

+There is a branch allwinner_5.4 which compiles some of the interfaces with the version of kernel that these products use.
+If it provides better hardware support in the long run it will be moved back to mainline.

+So far using the 5.4 kernel hasn't made it easier to find devices.

+The 5.18 version uses `boot.scr` to configure the kernel so it can get the live DTC created by U-Boot.
+I beleive this is done so that we can get dynamic things like memory size.

+The 5.4 version uses `extlinux/extlinux.conf`

 ## Building an image